 Strictly taught Classical Pilates classes follow a set routine that is intended to be followed perfectly by students and this routine does not change over time.
 This means that it is too difficult for beginners, and proper form is difficult to maintain.

 Modern or Contemporary Pilates is used to describe any Pilates method that does not strictly follow the original teachings of Joseph Pilates as taught to ballet dancers.

 Methods such as Pilates Academy International use modifications and changes to the original exercises to allow a gradual progression of exercises according to a client’s ability.
 This makes the class more beneficial to clients who want to build up their ability over time and also allows Pilates to be used by clients with conditions such as back pain or scoliosis.
 Modified Pilates is especially good for pregnant women who need special consideration because of physiological changes during pregnancy.

-Yoga and Pilates are often considered similar but are, in fact, starkly different.
+Pilates and Yoga are often considered similar but are, in fact, starkly different.
 Which is ‘better’ for you will depend on your own preferences and goals – and of course there is no reason not to practice both!

 - The Intention: This is perhaps one of the biggest differences between yoga and Pilates.
 To put it simply, yoga is a meditative practice.
 Yoga focuses on breathing techniques to help reduce stress.
 It helps to guide the practitioner along a path to spiritual enlightenment through a series of movements.
 Pilates is more of a traditional exercise routine, originally developed to help injured athletes.

 - The Equipment: Yoga is based on a strong mind- body connection, so it doesn’t use any exercise machines of any kind.
 Instead yoga uses the body itself to provide any resistance.
 You may use props such as blocks, straps, and pillows to help you achieve poses that you're not quite flexible enough to reach yet, but most yoga movements are done without any props on a simple mat.